Free consultations and case assessments are available by appointment. Off-hours and weekend appointments are available.

 To obtain a certified copy of a divorce decree, you may either visit the County Clerk’s office personally or send a mail request.
 Access to these documents is restricted to the divorced parties, their legal counsel, or individuals with a specific court order.
 Attorneys must place their requests on the official letterhead of their company.

-The New York State Supreme Court directory provides the necessary contact details for supreme courts and county clerks across the counties.
-There is a fee for obtaining certified copies, usually starting at $1.30 for copying costs and $8 for certification, but the County Clerk’s office will provide the exact fee structure.
+The New York State Supreme Court directory provides the necessary contact details for the Supreme Courts and county clerks across the counties.
+There is a fee for certified copies, and the exact amount varies by county.
+For example, New York County currently lists $0.25 per page plus $8.00 per certification, while other counties publish different schedules.
+Check the County Clerk’s current fee page for the county where the divorce was granted.

 Requesting Divorce Certificates